yuvalmGS/gigaspaces-wiki-jekyll/sbp/custom-eviction.markdown

 Lease reaper functionality on the GigaSpace runs periodically and evicts objects whose lease is up.

+{% note %}
-{note}Lease amount should be tuned based on available memory, expected throughput rate and most importantly available memory in the cluster{note}
+Lease amount should be tuned based on available memory, expected throughput rate and most importantly available memory in the cluster
+{% endnote %}

 {% tip %}